Corniel/roslyn-test-tools/README.md

 supported by that language.

 ### Additional analyzers
-Extra analyzers can be added using `.Add(iagnosticAnalyzer analyzer)`.
+Extra analyzers can be added using `.Add(DiagnosticAnalyzer analyzer)`.

 ### Adding extra source code
 Extra files can be added using `.AddSource(string path)`.